Coding-Brownies/octo/README.md

 # Octo

-octo is an octopus which helps you to store your inventory
+`octo` is a self hostetd service which helps you to store your inventory.

+It provides RESTAPI, a Web Interface and a CLI interface to interact with it.

 ## Where it all began